Prajwal208V/PreapBytes/react/README.md

 6.-> Conditional Statements: JSX allows us to write conditional statements.
 The data in the browser is displayed according to the conditions provided inside the JSX.

 React v/s angular?

+client v/s server-side rendering ?
+ server-side rendering:
+    -In server-side rendering when a user makes a request to a webpage, the server prepares an HTML page by fetching user-specific data and sends it to the user’s       machine over the internet.
+The browser then construes the content and displays the page.
+This entire process of fetching data from the database, creating an HTML     page and sending it to client happens in mere milliseconds.
+    -when user clicks a link on the page, the browser sends a request to the server and the entire process is carried out by the server again.
+This process not only      increases the load on the server but also consumes unnecessary internet bandwidth. client-side rendering:
+    -client-side rendering, it’s about rendering content in the browser using JavaScript.
+So instead of getting all the content from the HTML document itself, a          bare-bones HTML document with a JavaScript file in initial loading itself is received, which renders the rest of the site using the browser.
+    -With client-side rendering, the initial page load is naturally a bit slow.
+However, after that, every subsequent page load is very fast.
+In this approach,            communication with server happens only for getting the run-time data.
+Moreover, there is no need to reload the entire UI after every call to the server.
+The          client-side framework manages to update UI with changed data by re-rendering only that particular DOM element.
+    -Angular and React.js are some of the best examples of libraries used in client-side rendering. application of each:
+        -An application has very simple UI with fewer pages/features use server-side. v/s An application has very complex UI with many pages/features use client
+        -An application has less dynamic data                                          |   An application has large and dynamic data
+        -